Wilton, Connecticut: Railroad

-The town has two railroad stations: Wilton near the town center and Cannondale.
-Both are served by Metro-North Railroad's Danbury Branch, which provides direct commuter train service south to Norwalk (15 minutes), Stamford (25 minutes), Danbury (33 minutes), and New York City's Grand Central Terminal (90 minutes); and north to New Haven and Boston.

-Wilton was previously served by a station called South Wilton (1852–1971) and Kent Road (1976–1994) and by the Georgetown station from 1852–1970.
+Railroad stations include Wilton and Cannondale, both served by Metro-North Railroad's Danbury Branch.
+Historic stations include South Wilton (1852–1971), Kent Road (1976–1994), and Georgetown station (1852–1970).

 Buses

 The town is served by the 7 Link bus route of the Norwalk Transit District that runs between Norwalk and Danbury along the Route 7 corridor.
-A commuter shuttle bus during rush hours is also available between South Wilton and the South Norwalk railroad station on the New Haven Line.
+A commuter shuttle bus during rush hours is available between South Wilton and the South Norwalk railroad station on the New Haven Line.